striezel/gimli/readme.md

   dimensions

-_Note that those example applications are licensed under GNU GPL v3, whereas the library code itself is licensend under the weaker copyleft license GNU LGPL v3._
+_Note that those example applications are licensed under GNU GPL v3, whereas the library code itself is licensed under the weaker copyleft license GNU LGPL v3._

 ## Building from source